 Hackberry in the Early Days

-The wood of hackberry was used for barrel hoops and flooring in pioneer days.
+Pioneers used hackberry wood for barrel hoops and flooring.
 But the use of berries dates even further back — the hackberry is one of the first known foods that humans have eaten and stored.
 Caches have been found in ancient cave sites.
 They are high in fat, protein, carbohydrates, and vitamins.
 Today, some people use them in jellies, wine, and other foods.

 Hackberry leaves are a light greenish yellow, turning yellow in fall.
 Its gray, warty bark is one of its most handsome features.
 The tree can grow to 50 feet or so with an equal width.
 It can put on anywhere from 12”-24” of growth a year, growing to about the same height as hickories, beech, and persimmon.
 It is similar to elm in its form with a broad crown and arching branches.

 This adaptable tree is best grown in moist, organically rich, well-drained soils in full sun.
-It also tolerates a host of other situations such as drought, wind, urban pollutants, alkaline soil, shade, wet, dry,clay, poor, sterile, or alkaline soils.
-It is found commonly on limestone soils in Pennsylvania, and is considered an indicator of high pH soils (7.2 or higher).
+It also tolerates a host of other situations such as drought, wind, urban pollutants, alkaline soil, shade, wet, dry, clay, poor, sterile, or alkaline soils.
+Hackberry grows on limestone soils in Pennsylvania.
+Its presence is considered an indicator of high pH soils (7.2 or higher).

 Because it is tolerant of a wide range of conditions, Hackberry is a good landscape choice.
 The unique bark provides winter interest, and its fine branching structure stands out against the dull winter sky.
 In summer, it is a good all purpose shade tree.